suit-wg/suit-firmware-encryption/draft-ietf-suit-firmware-encryption.md

 Lundblade, Christian Amsüss, Ruud Derwig, and Carsten Bormann for their review feedback.
 Finally, we would like to thank Dick Brooks for making us aware of the challenges encryption imposes on binary analysis.

+Reviews from the IESG include Deb Cooley and Roman Danyliw.